file: job.t package: muf status: alpha

 List cells are often called "cons cells", since they are

-, or simply "conses", and the
+constructed by cons, or simply "conses", and the

 process of constructing them is often called "consing".